THXatGIT/Whatsapp-Recap/README.md

 2. Bar graphs with few messages have number labels going off the charts
 3. The text in top 5 longest messages extend beyond the message box
 4. Count of messages is off by 1

+Note: this is for andriod txt files only